gradle/gradle/design-docs/performance.md

 We'd need to start watching for changes to the files that are inputs to the model.
 This includes external classpath dependencies that can change remotely, all the source files of buildSrc and its dependencies (and its model inputs), the build environment settings in various places, and so on.

+Implementation notes
+    -projects can declare inputs for model caching -the feature is not enabled by default (can be turned on)

 2. Cache some or all of the task history in memory across builds

 # Task history